phpDocumentor/phpDocumentor/docs/PSR.md

 ### 5.1.
 Short Description

-A short description MUST contain an abstract of the "Structural element" defining the purpose.
+A short description MUST contain an abstract of the "Structural Element" defining the purpose.
 It is recommended for short descriptions to span a single line or at most two but not more than that.